Torana (architecture): History

 A granite stone fragment of an arch discovered by K. P. Jayaswal from Kumhrar, Pataliputra has been analysed as a pre Mauryan Nanda period keystone fragment of a trefoil arch of gateway with mason's marks of three archaic Brahmi letters inscribed on it which probably decorated a torana.
 The wedge shaped stone with indentation has mauryan polish on two sides and was suspended vertically.

 In the Mauryan Empire, the archaeological evidence shows the toranas of Sanchi Stupa dates back to the 3rd century BCE.
 The form of the Sanchi torana appears to reflect earlier examples in wood, which was popular in Indian architecture before the 3rd century BCE.

 In Kalinga architecture we can see the torana in many temples built from the 7th to 12th centuries.
 Jagannath Temple, Puri, Rajarani Temple and Mukteswar Temple are the few example of Kalinga architecture having torana.

 In Gujarat, several toranas were built under the Chaulukya dynasty (10th-12th century), mostly associated with temples, such as Kirti Toran in Vadnagar.

 Types of torana

-Toran from Gujarat, 20th Century, plain cotton weave with embroidery and mirror work, Honolulu Museum of Art.
-The hanging pieces are stylized mango leaves.
-Could be tied over a door as dvara-torana or hung on a wall as bhitti-torana.
+Traditional torana hanging made from mango leaves and palm leaves.
+They are typically tied over doors, altars at home, during festives and on temples.

 There are many different types of toranas, such as, patra-torana (on the scrolls or gateway adornment made of leaves), puspa-torana (made of flowers), ratna-torana (made of precious stones), stambha-torana (made on pillars), citra-torana (made of paintings), bhitti-torana (adornment made on walls, such as over the wall recess or false portals and windows, could even be a specific type of wall painting) and dvara-toranas (appended adornment over a gateway (e.g. toran) or an adorned gateways itself).
 These are mentioned in the medieval Indian architectural treatises.